 Structure Your Show

-After introducing your guest, you can ask a few questions that will enable them to demonstrate their background and expertise so that your audience has some context.
-After, you can pull out the big guns and delve right into the questions that get into what your audience is fascinated to hear.
-Remember that you may have to ad-lib a few follow-up questions as your guest tells their story, so it may help to take a few discrete notes as they talk.
+After introducing your guest, you can ask a few questions that will enable them to demonstrate their background and expertise to give your audience some context.
+Then, you can pull out the big guns and delve right into the questions that get into what your audience is fascinated to hear.
+Remember that you may have to ad-lib a few follow-up questions as your guest tells their story, so it may help to jot a few brief notes as they talk.
 Don’t get too distracted – being a great interviewer means you must be a good listener!

 Last but not least, let your passion for the subject shine through.
 If you’re excited about what you’re hearing, then your audience is likely to be excited too.
 Listeners take their cues from the host, and if you are genuinely giving off a ‘wow!’ vibe, then they will follow your lead and really engage with your guest’s story.